 If you have different types of vehicles, be sure to run separate calculations for the costs of diesel and unleaded fuel.
 In 2018 the national average unleaded price was $0.456 lower than the average diesel price, so keep these differences in mind if your fleet uses multiple fuel types.
 If your fleet includes unleaded vehicles, it is essential to ensure that your drivers are not splurging on premium unleaded without cause, so this may be the perfect time to review your driver fuel card policy with your employees.

-To help you forecast your 2019 fuel budget, we’ve mocked up some numbers to guide your way.
+To help you forecast next year's fuel budget, we’ve mocked up some numbers to guide your way.
 These estimates are for a company operating on the west coast with 10 unleaded vehicles and 9 diesel trucks.
 This business is also expanding and plans to add an additional diesel truck in May, which will raise their expenditures moving forward.
-When reviewing the prices from 2018, they found that the west coast usually experiences higher fuel prices than the national average, so they need to adjust their estimate accordingly.
+When reviewing the prices, they found that the west coast usually experiences higher fuel prices than the national average, so they need to adjust their estimate accordingly.
 As a result, they’ve added $0.579 to the estimated unleaded prices throughout the year and $.466 to the diesel.
-With the December 2018 price slightly above the forecasted 2019 average, we factored in a slow monthly decline in prices.
+With the December price slightly above next year's forecasted average, we factored in a slow monthly decline in prices.

 If your company requires a less complicated version of a fuel forecast, you can create a simple spreadsheet to send to your team.
-Take the average price you paid in 2018 and add 46 Cents per gallon to account for the EIA's estimated price increases across 2019.
+Take the average price you paid this year and add 46 Cents per gallon to account for the EIA's estimated price increases across next year.
 Though this is less accurate than a comprehensive monthly forecast, it will work for companies that don't need a more precise estimate.

 As you calculate your fuel usage for the new year, these tips will help you make informed predictions.
-Though the cost of fuel is erratic and volatile, you can still create a tentative budget that will help your company stay on track throughout 2019.
+Though the cost of fuel is erratic and volatile, you can still create a tentative budget that will help your company stay on track next year.